tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

    title="Old path is preferred"}

 Note that this defense is imperfect, but this is not considered a serious problem.
-If the path via the attack is reliably faster than the old path despite multiple attempts to use that old path, it is not possible to distinguish between an attack and an improvement in routing.
+If the path via the attacker is reliably faster than the old path despite multiple attempts to use that old path, it is not possible to distinguish between an attack and an improvement in routing.